Cattle

 Induction in exceptional circumstances only.
 Allows for animals to be helped where needed, without causing them pain/distress by making it routine.
 NB.
 Inductions often result in underweight calves being born, which do not thrive and are generally killed soon after birth.
 No specific mention.

-Pre and post operative pain relief when doing surgical procedures.
+Pre- and post-operative pain relief when disbudding, dehorning, or castrating.
 Minimises pain and stress, resulting in better welfare outcomes.
 Required for some but not all procedures.

-Disbudding using hot iron and pain relief only, and not done routinely.
+Disbudding using hot iron, sedation, and pain relief only, before 6 weeks of age, and not done routinely.
 Minimises pain and stress, resulting in better welfare outcomes.
 Pain relief required.
 Method not specified.

-Dehorning as a last resort and done by a veterinarian.
+Dehorning as a last resort and done by a veterinarian using sedation and pain relief.
 Minimises pain and stress, resulting in better welfare outcomes.
 Pain relief required.
 No veterinary involvement needed.

 No castration of calves going for slaughter before sexual maturity.
-Minimises pain and stress, resulting in better welfare outcomes.
+Prevent pain and stress, resulting in better welfare outcomes.
 No specific mention.

 Regular inspections done in a calm and compassionate manner.
 Ensures that stress and fear in animals is minimised.
 Also promotes positive human/animal interactions, which is good for welfare.
 No specific mention.